matheuscas/pycpfcnpj/README.md

 -----------

 1.1
-- Handles CPF and CNPJ numbers with punctuation marks (Trata números de CPF e CPNJ com sinais de pontuação)
+- Handles CPF and CNPJ numbers with punctuation marks.

 1.2
 - Use `sys` rather than `six` to check python's version and keeps this project 100% free of dependencies.